GamesCreed

 Senua’s Saga: Hellblade II finally makes its way as we’ve all been waiting for this sequel for 7 years.
 With the success of the first game, Hellblade: Senua’s Sacrifice, we just couldn’t wait for the next game, and thank goodness it has finally arrived.

-Developer and publisher of the series, Ninja Theory takes us back to the Norse mythology and Celtic culture-inspired dark fantasy that allows players to not only understand but witness the horrifying aspects of psychosis and what it does to a person.
+Developer and publisher of the series, Ninja Theory, takes us back to the Norse mythology and Celtic culture-inspired dark fantasy that allows players to not only understand but witness the horrifying aspects of psychosis and what it does to a person.
 To make things better, it’s available on Xbox Game Pass.
 Therefore, a simple installation will do.

-It’s probably best Senua’s Saga: Hellblade II has pretty much brought most of the gameplay from the last game to the new game.
+It’s probably best that Senua’s Saga: Hellblade II has pretty much brought most of the gameplay from the last game to the new game.
 You can still do the likes of puzzle solving, and examine Sensua’s mental condition.
 Also, just to confirm, despite the many assumptions of the last game, it didn’t have the permadeath mechanic.
 For those that aren’t sure what that is, it’s a mechanic where you lose the progress of the story if your character dies during the session.

 Senua's Saga, Hellblade II, Xbox Series X, Review, Screenshot, Gamepass, GamesCreed